JWST Parallel Observations

 - For coordinated parallels, the science goals of the parallel observations must be tightly linked to the science goals of the overall program.
-In other words, accomplishing the main goals of the proposal requires the parallel observations, whether or not they are carried out in parallel.
+In other words, accomplishing the main goals of the proposal requires the parallel observations.
 Coordinated parallels whose goal is to address ancillary topics will generally not be approved.

 - The needs of the JWST calibration program, a large fraction of which takes place in parallel mode, take precedence over pure parallel science programs.